-We estimate that the net proceeds we will receive from this offering will be approximately \$89.3 million (or approximately \$103.9 million, if the underwriters exercise their option to purchase additional shares of our common stock), based on an offering price of \$14.00 per share of common stock, after deducting the underwriting discounts and commissions paid by us and estimated offering expenses of approximately \$1.5 million payable by us.
+We estimate that the net proceeds we will receive from this offering will be approximately \$[•], based on an offering price of \$[•] per share of common stock (the mid-point range of the estimated initial public offering price range), after deducting the underwriting discounts and commissions paid by us and estimated offering expenses of approximately \$1.5 million payable by us.
 Such estimate is subject to change and no assurances can be given that actual expenses will not exceed such amount.

-We intend to use the net proceeds from this offering to pay down a portion of our existing indebtedness outstanding under the Credit Agreement with Credit Suisse in an amount expected to be equal to approximately \$65.0 million.
+We intend to use the net proceeds from this offering to pay down a portion of our existing indebtedness outstanding under the Credit Agreement with Credit Suisse in an amount expected to be equal to approximately \$[].
 The Credit Agreement with Credit Suisse has a maturity date of January 8, 2022 and generally bears interest at a rate of the three-month LIBOR plus 3.25%.
 We intend to use the remaining net proceeds from this offering to make investments in accordance with our investment objective and investment strategy and for general corporate purposes.
 Pending such investments, we will invest the net proceeds primarily in cash, cash equivalents, U.S. government securities and other high-quality temporary investments that mature in one year or less from the date of investment.
 See "Regulation - Temporary Investments" for additional information about temporary investments we may make while waiting to make longer-term investments in pursuit of our investment objective.